kmkzt/eslint-formatter-skip/README.md

 # eslint-formatter-skip

-`eslint-formatter-skip` is library that adds skip comments for each file that cannot be automatically corrected by eslint.
+`eslint-formatter-skip` is library that adds `eslint-disable` comments for each file that cannot be automatically fix by eslint.
 This is useful when you get a lot of errors after changing the rules, updating versions, add plugins.

 ## Install